jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Galvo.md

 RacialMods:
 Languages: Aquan (can't speak)
 SQ: amphibious, compression, varied attack
+SpecialAbilities:
+  Eel Dart (Ex): >
-SpecialAbilities: Eel Dart (Ex) A galvo can launch one of its component eels like a dart up to 30 feet as a ranged touch attack.
+    A galvo can launch one of its component eels like a dart up to 30 feet as a ranged touch attack.
 An eel dart deals a number of points of damage equal to 1d6 + the galvo's Strength modifier plus 1d6 points of electricity damage.
+  Swarmlike (Ex): >
-Swarmlike (Ex) A galvo has no discernible anatomy, and is not subject to critical hits or flanking.
+    A galvo has no discernible anatomy, and is not subject to critical hits or flanking.
 It is also immune to any physical spell or effect that targets a specific number of creatures (including single-target spells such as disintegrate).
 Mind-affecting effects that target a single creature function normally against a galvo, since the creature's individual components share a hive mind.
 A galvo takes half again as much damage (+50%) from damaging area effects such as fireball and splash weapons.
+  Varied Attack (Ex): >
-Varied Attack (Ex) A galvo's slam attack deals both bludgeoning and slashing damage since the creature is formed completely of biting eels.
+    A galvo's slam attack deals both bludgeoning and slashing damage since the creature is formed completely of biting eels.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: